 The former Our Lady of Mount Carmel Roman Catholic Church is a mighty structure, stretching for a considerable length down the west side of Annetta Avenue at the intersection of that street with Halls Ferry Road and Veronica Avenue.
 It was originally founded at a different location in Baden in 1871 or 1872, and closed in 1993, merging with Holy Cross in the same neighborhood.

-The current owner, Circle of Light Church, has done a great job of keeping the building in great condition, and it’s always wonderful to see it continue to be a fixture in the community.
+The current owner, Circle of Light Church, has done an excellent job of keeping the building in great condition, and it’s always wonderful to see it continue to be a fixture in the community.
 The church sits right on the edge of the Gingerbread “suburban” portion of Baden, which I’ve photographed before.

 The rectory stands behind the church and parish school.
 I am not sure what it is used for nowadays.